Bounded light cone and robust topological order out of equilibrium

-Proposition \ref{P1} states that the initial ground space continues to be a QEC with macroscopic distance after time evolution if the system is of a bounded lightcone.
-Proposition \ref{P2} further manifests that all $H(t)$ belong to the same connected component of iso-spectral local Hamiltonians so that adiabatic evolution is well defined \cite{adiabatically}, so the initial quantum phase of TO is preserved \cite{ChenXie2010}.
-As a concrete example, we will show how the bounded lightcone can emerge in a perturbed toric code model.
+Proposition \ref{P1} states that the initial ground space continues to be a QEC with macroscopic distance after time evolution if the system is of a BLC.
+Proposition \ref{P2} further manifests that all $H(t)$ belong to the same connected component of iso-spectral local Hamiltonians so that adiabatic connection is well defined \cite{adiabatically,ChenXie2010}, so the initial quantum phase of TO is preserved \cite{ChenXie2010}.
+As concrete examples, we will show how the BLCs can emerge in perturbed TO models.